HL7/cimi-vital-signs/source/pages/_includes/BloodPressurePanel-intro.md

 #### About Mean Arterial Pressure

-Mean Arterial Pressure is a calculated observation bases on the Systolic and Diastolic blood pressure measurements and is defined as the average pressure in an individual's arteries during one cardiac cycle.
+Mean Arterial Pressure is a calculated observation based on the Systolic and Diastolic blood pressure measurements and is defined as the average pressure in an individual's arteries during one cardiac cycle.
 It is *not* an average of several measurements.

 Its formula is (SystolicBP + 2(DiastolicBP)) divided by 3; *(SBP + 2(DBP))/3*.
 There are times when this needs to be known so it is included as an optional component in this panel.